 You probably know that exposure to moisture is not good for your hardwood.
 As moisture seeps into the porous planks, it causes discoloration, cracking, deformation, and oxidation, and it can even lead to mold.
 When these occur, the planks will often need to be replaced.
 Make sure you never leave standing water, including small droplets, on your hardwood.
 Take care when moving pet water bowls, coolers, and drinks.

 Improper Area Rugs

 We won’t hesitate to mention just how much we love chic, stylish area rugs, whether as design elements or as protectors for your hardwood flooring.
 However, as you shop through our ’ for the latest styles, make sure you avoid rugs or mats with rubber or vinyl backings.
 These backings can actually dull or discolor hardwood over time.

-At Pilot Floor Covering, Inc. in King, NC, we absolutely love hardwood—and we also love its ability to be refinished and restored multiple times to restore any damage.
+At Pilot Floor Covering, Inc. in Kernersville, NC, we absolutely love hardwood—and we also love its ability to be refinished and restored multiple times to restore any damage.
 While following these tips, be sure to reach out and ask our helpful flooring experts for advice whenever you need it!